Bayern midfielder Müller out of Club World Cup with virus

 DOHA, Qatar (AP) — Bayern Munich midfielder Thomas Müller has tested positive for the coronavirus ahead of the Club World Cup final, FIFA said Thursday.

 FIFA said Müller has been placed in isolation and will be ineligible for the final against Mexican club Tigres.
+Bayern said he would go into quarantine when he returned home.

+“FC Bayern has agreed this with the relevant authorities,” Bayern said.
+“The whole FC Bayern team was tested again on Thursday.
+There were no further positive cases.”

 Müller played 62 minutes in Bayern’s 2-0 win over Al Ahly in the semifinals on Monday.